ghc-proposals/ghc-proposals/proposals/0000-namespace-specified-imports.rst

 .. contents::

-This proposal supports users who wish to write code without relying on punning, by allowing imports to be limited to either the type or data namespace.
+This proposal supports users who wish to write code without relying on punning, by allowing imports of all names in either the type or data namespace.
 Moreover it clarifies the specification of ``ExplicitNamespaces`` and related extensions.